MighTy-Weaver/COVID19-NER/README.md

 We've experimented on two more model structures: BiLSTM + BiLSTM and LSTM + BiLSTM.
 User can pass a parameter called `model` to decide which lstm structure to use.

-With two layers of Bi-LSTM and basically trained on 40 epochs, we can get a accuracy of 93.05% on the validation set, which is quite high than the original single BiLSTM layer.
+We experimented on double layers of Bidirectional LSTM and triple layers of BiLSTM, both networks converged at around 40 epochs, **the double layers BiLSTM achieved the highest accuracy of 93.25%**, which is our best record.

 ### 5. Word2vec model introduced (2020/11/24) :
 ---
 We introduced a new word2vec model for the embedding rather than Glove.
 We tried for two times, the first time we use the `word2vec-google-news-300` pretrained model for embedding, it is relatively old and haven't been updated for years but still shows a good results with final accuracy `0.9201`.

 And we are also thinking about that maybe using our own database to train the model is better, since the sentences are all in the specific domain.
 So we next use the word2vec to train on the given dataset and use this as embedding.
 The final accuracy is `0.9253`, which is slightly better.